nickzoic/nick.zoic.org/art/fupy-micropython-for-fpgas/index.md

 post I found that either setting `LANG=/usr/locale/C.UTF-8/` (just for this command) or installing the Ubuntu `locales-all` package would fix this problem.

-If it gets stuck at the `BIOS>` prompt try pressing the hardware reset button,
+If it gets stuck at the `[FLTERM] Starting...` message try pressing the hardware reset button,

 Folllowing these instructions gets us as far as a serial REPL running on the Arty, from which we can flash an LED: